ryanidk/projects/README.md

     <img src="https://img.shields.io/badge/license-MIT-brightgreen"></img>
   </a>
 </p>
-This is a Github repo that has most of my programming projects in it.
+<p align="center">This is a Github repo that has most of my programming projects in it.</p>